bsgip/envoy-client/README.md

 ```

 ### POST DER
-An `EndDevice` can have multipled `DER` resources linked to it.
+An `EndDevice` can have multiple `DER` resources linked to it.
 For the purposes of this
 example, it is assumed that there is only a single `DER` resource under each `EndDevice`.

 ```